-The sophomore rover from Kaneohe, Hawaii had eight tackles in the 2012 Army – Navy game.
+The junior rover from Kaneohe, Hawaii had eight tackles in the 2012 Army – Navy game.
 But none was more critical than the one he made with about five minutes to go in third quarter.

 On 1st & 10 from the Navy 11 yard line, Army running back Ray Maples took a handoff from Steelman and broke through the line.
 Ryder was the only defender between him and the goal line.
 And he came up with a big time open field tackle to bring Maples down three yards short of the end zone.

 That turned out to be huge.
 Army was at the three yard line and needed two for a first down.
 But for some strange reason, they called a quarterback sneak.
 Who calls for a sneak when you need to get two yards?
 But wait . . . it gets worse.